timescale/docs/promscale/query/query-traces.md

     limit 50
 ```

 Notice the single **and** double-quoted string `'"opentelemtry"'`.
 This is an artefact of PostgreSQL's `->` operator returning a `jsonb` and thus expecting a `jsonb` on the right side of the `=`.
 This can be worked around by using the more appropriate `->>` operator that returns text, but unfortunately that operator is not supported in the current implementation of `tag_map` type.
-It is planned for a future version of Promscale, so stay tuned!
+It is planned for Promscale 1.0.0, so stay tuned!

 ## 3.3.
 Joins <a name="para-3-3"></a>